aarnaaa/Energy-Consumption-Pattern-Analysis-using-PCA-and-K-Means/docs/COMPLETE_PROJECT_EXPLANATION.md

 | 2 | Evening-Peaking | 47 (23.5%) | 20:00 | **0.380** (pop 0.290) | **11.32** (pop 8.59) | **0.705** (pop 0.550) | 1.38 |
 | 3 | Evening-Peaking Weekend-Heavy | 62 (31.0%) | 19:00 | 0.299 (pop 0.290) | 9.45 (pop 8.59) | 0.596 (pop 0.550) | 1.32 |

-*\*Mean kWh per record is context only — it never drove any feature.*
+*\*Mean kWh per record is context only and never drove any feature.*

 Character-telling deltas in the profile tables: cluster 1 is the flat, stable group (peak-to-avg 4.92 vs population 8.59; CV 0.302 vs 0.550); cluster 2 is